ohadch/ohadch/README.md

 - AWS and GCP

 💼 I have more than five years of hands on experience building b2b data-driven applications.
 🌹 I voluntarily developed a realtime management system for my gliding club.
 ✅ I ocassionaly answer questions on StackOverflow: https://stackoverflow.com/users/6361466/ohad-chaet

-💬 Ask me about development in startup environment, R&D project management and writing clean and readable code.

-💁‍ I cherish open communication and respect.
-I believe that by communicating challanges, planning ahead and openly debriefing failures we can improve ourselves for the future.

 📫 How to reach me: ohadch9518@gmail.com